29 Jan The BEST Whole30 Sloppy Joes – Paleo Sloppy Joes

 I finally took a minute to make my own Paleo and Whole30 Ketchup last week.
 I’m so glad I did!
 I will never go back to the store-bought stuff.
 It’s sweet (naturally, with dates), spicy, thick and robust.
 It’s so easy to make and so much more cost-effective than buying it from the store.
 You can tailor it to suit your preferences too!

 This is actually post one of two about these Paleo and Whole30 Sloppy Joes, and you’ll see why in just a minute.
 They are super-versatile.
 You can serve them over zucchini noodles, baked sweet potatoes, spaghetti squash or a bed of leafy greens.
 Heck, you can even eat them plain in a bowl!

 But my favorite way to eat these Paleo and Whole30 Sloppy Joes are spooned into potato skins.
 That’s right!
 I took baked Russet potatoes, hollowed them out with my trusty ice cream scoop, brushed them with ghee and olive oil, sprinkled on a little salt and baked them until golden brown and crispy.
 They were ah-maze-ing!
-Don’t worry – that recipe is coming up in part two of this Sloppy Joe goodness, but here’s a little spoiler:
+Grab the recipe for Whole30 Sloppy Joe Potato skins here.

 In this post, I’ll tell you how to make the filling.
 Make sure you have some Paleo and Whole30 Ketchup on hand.
 If you don’t want to make it, you can pick up some Tessemae’s on Amazon or at your local health food store.

 The little spicy kick in these comes from my homemade Paleo and Whole30 Ketchup.
 If you want the same kick but are using store-bought ketchup, add half a teaspoon of cayenne pepper and you’ll be good to go.